SphericalCowww/CubicDoggo_06R/README.md

 | IMU | Adafruit <a href="https://www.adafruit.com/product/2472?srsltid=AfmBOopFaOJasrKIi1FkizYHaVd5CtUsoR6xX3qAALgU8sYoLY70Q55M">BNO055 [ADA2472]</a> | 1 | in-system Kalman Filter, but rate capped at 100 Hz |
 | IMU | <a href="https://de.aliexpress.com/item/1005009869623539.html">BMI088</a> | 1 | rate available at 200 Hz after ROS2 ``imu_filter_madgwick`` |
 | IMU | <a href="https://de.aliexpress.com/item/1005010500159119.html">ICM-42688-P</a> | 1 | rate available at 200-400 Hz after ROS2 ``imu_filter_madgwick`` |

+So far, only BNO055 is tested.
+Future incorporation with BMI088 or ICM-42688-P will likely improve the IMU performance: the current PID oscillation is potentially caused by delayed IMU correction at the BNO055 readout rate set of 50 Hz.

 ## Testing IMU/Peripherals